-Figure 3: Disturbed bedding in the "St. Louis" Formation due to solution collapse seen in the Beach Quarry southwest of the Lowell Quadrangle.
+Figure 3: Disturbed bedding in the "St. Louis" Formation due to solution collapse seen in the Beach Quarry south of the Mount Pleasant Quadrangle.
 Basal dark brown dolomite is pervasively brecciated.

-Mississippian strata unconformably overlie an eroded surface of Devonian shales in the mapping area.
 Multiple hardground surfaces, regional thinning or complete removal of units, and drastic facies changes makes correlation of Mississippian units in Iowa and surrounding states difficult.
-Although much research has been done in an attempt to unravel these complex relationships, more lithologic, geochemical, and biostratigraphic study will be needed to fully understand what the Mississippian bedrock sequence is telling us.
+Mississippian strata unconformably overlie an eroded surface of Devonian shales and siltstones in the mapping area.